Recent medical breakthrough's in Ketamine may be the answer

 Below is a list of many of the common conditions we treat, though it is possible you may still be eligible if your condition is not on this list.

-If you feel you may beneﬁt from Ketamine infusion therapy, please give us a call and schedule a virtual phone consultation to assist you in beginning the process and answering your questions.
+If you feel you may beneﬁt from Ketamine infusion therapy, please give us a call and schedule a virtual or in-person phone consultation to assist you in beginning the process and answering your questions.

 Astounding new research has demonstrated the therapeutic effect of ketamine on mood disorders and pain syndromes, an area where traditional therapies and medications are lacking innovative breakthroughs.
 More compelling is how rapidly it works and how sustainably it prevents those symptoms from returning.

-This easy-to-follow guide is meant to enhance the knowledge and understanding of ketamine’s medicinal repurposing for the benefit of those suffering with debilitating and chronic conditions.
-At QH&W we are breaking down the stuffy medical jargon, providing transparency and giving you useful information about this powerful pharmaceutical agent.
+This easy-to-follow guide is meant to enhance the knowledge and understanding of ketamine’s medicinal repurposing for the benefit of those suffering from debilitating and chronic conditions.
+At QH&W we are breaking down the stuffy medical jargon, providing transparency, and giving you useful information about this powerful pharmaceutical agent.

 “What happens in depression is there’s a shriveling of these branches and these leaves and It looks like a tree in winter.
 And a drug like ketamine does make the tree look like one back in spring.”